MarkusLindner/CamTrig/README.md

 # CamTrig

-This Project is about triggering highspeed cameras in an engine tests bench environment.
+This Project is about triggering highspeed cameras in an engine test bench environment.

 The hardware is based on an Arduino Mega 2560.